-- 3. the wind machine is located no closer than 300 metres to any Residential or Rural Settlement Resource Area, or within 100 metres of a dwelling house not located on the property - Where any new activity locates within any part of the (d) Rural Resource Area and that activity includes any noise sensitive activity, the activity or any building associated with the noise sensitive activity shall be sited, oriented and constructed so as to ensure that habitable spaces within the building shall be adequately isolated from any noise source on another site within the class of sources described in sub-clauses (b) - (c) of this rule.
+- 2. the speed of the wind machine must be governed such that the top speed of the rotor does not exceed the speed of sound. - 3. the wind machine is located no closer than 300 metres to any Residential or Rural Settlement Resource Area, or within 100 metres of a dwelling house not located on the property - 4.
+No fixed wind machines shall be located within the Rural Resource Area (5).
+This rule does not prevent the use of portable wind machines within the Rural Lifestyle Production Area in the Rural Resource Area (5). - 5.
+Within the Horticulture Area shown on the Structure Plan in Schedule 19.23 there shall be no more than three wind machines, that must be five-blade models and located no closer than 135 metres from the boundary with the Rural Resource Area (5). - (d) Where any new activity locates within any part of the Rural Resource Area and that activity includes any noise sensitive activity, the activity or any building associated with the noise sensitive activity shall be sited, oriented and constructed so as to ensure that habitable spaces within the building shall be adequately isolated from any noise source on another site within the class of sources described in sub-clauses (b) - (c) of this rule.
 Adequate sound isolation shall be achieved by siting and constructing the building to achieve an indoor design sound level of 45 dBA L{max} within any habitable room where the exterior noise source is within the class of sources described in sub-clauses (b) - (c) of this rule.
 The indoor design level shall be achieved with windows and doors open unless adequate alternative ventilation means is provided, used, and maintained in operating order.